geosoft-as/jsonwelllogformat/Python/README.md

 ```

-For a given sample file the output will be as follows:
+For the ```demo.json``` file available in this repository the result is as follows:

+IMG

 ## Test data

-The public _Volve_ data is available in the JSON Well Log Format
+The public _Volve_ data from Equinor is available in the JSON Well Log Format
 at [https://jsonwelllogformat.org/Volve](https://jsonwelllogformat.org/Volve)